3D Secure

 Important

-Enabling 3D Secure on your account initiates an authentication request to the issuer for every customers regardless of where they are located.
+Enabling 3DS on your account initiates an authentication request to the issuer for every customers regardless of where they are located.
 The issuing bank must decide if SCA is needed for the transaction.

 • If the issuer requires authentication, then the shopper is presented with an SCA challenge.